San Antonio Car Accident Lawyer

 2026

 Patterson Law Group is a San Antonio car accident law firm with a local office at 926 Chulie Drive.
 We handle Bexar County car crashes on I-35, I-10, Loop 1604, Loop 410, US-281, and every surface street in between.
-We've recovered over $100 million for injured Texans, and we hold a 5.0 rating across 483+ Google reviews.
+We hold a 5.0 rating across 497+ Google reviews, and we've spent 30+ years fighting for injured Texans.

 San Antonio's rapid growth has made its roads some of the most congested in Texas.
 The crashes that come out of that traffic are real — rear-end pileups in Loop 410 construction zones, T-bone wrecks at US-281 intersections, hit-and-runs on the West Side, DWI crashes near the River Walk and the medical center.
-We've handled all of them.
+We've handled all of them — and if you were on two wheels, our San Antonio motorcycle accident lawyer team handles those claims too.
+San Antonio ranks #38 in the U.S. for fatal drunk-driving rates.

 When you call us, you talk to a real lawyer — not a call center.
 We sit down with you, review the police report, the medical records, and the insurance policies, and we tell you straight what your case is worth.
 You pay nothing unless we win.